Saco-de-patatas/CH32X0035-PDM/README.md

 [Delta Sigma Modulation at Wikipedia](https://en.wikipedia.org/wiki/Delta-sigma_modulation)

-Here I leverage the capability of the PIOC preripheral in a CH32X035 by creating a moderate high frequency bitstream of 1.371MHz that can be utilized to create a 12 bit signal of a relatively yet useful low sample rate.
+Here I leverage the capability of the PIOC preripheral in a CH32X035 by creating a moderate high frequency bitstream of 1.371MHz
+(48/35) that can be utilized to create a 12 bit signal of a relatively yet useful low sample rate.

 Of course, because de PDM algorythm is so simple (comprised of just adders-substractors and shadow registers), if such device could be implemented via hardware, then the bit stream generated would be clocked at 1 cycle of the main processor.
-Here in this code, the PDM is clocked every mcu 35 cycles. because
+Here in this code, the PDM is clocked out every 35 mcu cycles.
+The master clock in the CH32X035 is of 48Mhz.

+### The PDM algorythm

+The PDM algorythm is very easy to understand.
+I will leave the demonstration to the reader, but it consists of this pseudocode...
+...
+hello
+...

 ## Getting Started